-- open the manual valves upstream of the gas train. - ➤ Adjust the minimum gas pressure switch to the start of the scale (Fig. 33). - ➤ Adjust the air pressure switch to the start of the scale (Fig. 31). - ➤ Purge the air from the gas line.
-We recommend using a plastic tube routed outside the building and to purge air until gas is smelt. - ➤ Fit a U-type pressure gauge (Fig. 26) to the gas pressure test point on the pipe coupling. - ➤ Used to approximately calculate burner output in the 2nd stage using the Tab.
-H on page 21. - ➤ Connect two lamps or testers to the two gas line solenoid valves to check the exact moment in which voltage is supplied.
+- > open the manual valves upstream of the gas train. - Adjust the minimum gas pressure switch to the start of the scale. - Adjust the maximum gas pressure switch to the end of the scale. - ➤ Adjust the air pressure switch to the start of the scale. - > Purge the air from the gas line. - We recommend using a plastic tube routed outside the building and to purge air until gas is smelt. - ➤ Fit a U-type pressure gauge or a differential pressure gauge (Fig. 27), with socket (+) on the gas pressure of the pipe coupling and (-) in the combustion chamber. - The manometer readings are used to calculate MAX burner output using the Tab.
+K. - Connect two lamps or testers to the two gas line solenoid valves to check the exact moment in which voltage is supplied.

 This operation is not required if each of the two solenoid valves is equipped with a pilot light that signals voltage passing through.